Proof of Funds for a Study Visa from India (2026): How Much Money You Must Show

 Statements that jump up and down with no explanation

-Your proof-of-funds checklist
+Your 6-step proof-of-funds plan

 Start at least 6 months early